I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keregisterboundcallback.md

 ### -param <i>CallbackRoutine</i> [in]

 <dd>
-<p>Pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/dn957853">BoundCallback</a> function.</p>
+<p>Pointer to a <a href="kernel.boundcallback">BoundCallback</a> function.</p>
 </dd>
 </dl>

 ## -returns
-<p>On success, <b>KeRegisterBoundCallback</b> returns an opaque pointer that the caller passes to <a href="https://msdn.microsoft.com/library/windows/hardware/dn957855">KeDeregisterBoundCallback</a> to deregister the callback.
+<p>On success, <b>KeRegisterBoundCallback</b> returns an opaque pointer that the caller passes to <a href="..\wdm\nf-wdm-kederegisterboundcallback.md">KeDeregisterBoundCallback</a> to deregister the callback.
 The routine returns <b>NULL</b> if it is unable to register the callback.</p>

 ## -remarks
 <p>The <b>KeRegisterBoundCallback</b> routine provides the opportunity for a kernel-mode driver to intercept and handle user-mode bound exceptions.
-When a bounds exception for a user-mode thread occurs, the system calls the registered  <a href="https://msdn.microsoft.com/library/windows/hardware/dn957853">BoundCallback</a> function to manage the bounds trap.
-The return value of the <i>BoundCallback</i> function indicates the action that the system should then perform, such as propagating the bounds exception or terminating the user-mode process. </p>

-<p>The <b>KeRegisterBoundCallback</b> routine provides the opportunity for a kernel-mode driver to intercept and handle user-mode bound exceptions.
-When a bounds exception for a user-mode thread occurs, the system calls the registered  <a href="https://msdn.microsoft.com/library/windows/hardware/dn957853">BoundCallback</a> function to manage the bounds trap.
+When a bounds exception for a user-mode thread occurs, the system calls the registered  <a href="kernel.boundcallback">BoundCallback</a> function to manage the bounds trap.
 The return value of the <i>BoundCallback</i> function indicates the action that the system should then perform, such as propagating the bounds exception or terminating the user-mode process. </p>

 ## -requirements
 <table>